Can I Get a Passport With My Current Gender?

 If you have not yet had a passport issued with your correct gender marker, you should submit medical certification along with your application, even if you have updated your gender marker on all of your other documents.
 Instructions on the Department of State website explain that they still need medical certification because the requirements for amending the gender marker on birth certificates and other domestic documents vary from state to state.

 Who Can Write a Letter to Certify Appropriate Treatment?

 What Should the Physician Certification Include?

 The State Department policy provides model language for physician certifications.
 Certifications must be on the physician’s office letterhead and include all of the information seen here, including the physician’s license or certificate number.
 Ask your physician to use the exact language of the below model - the letter should not include any additional language or information.

 I, Physician’s Full Name, Physician’s medical license or certificate number, Issuing U.S. State/Foreign Country of medical license/certificate, am the physician of Name of Patient, Date of Birth of Patient, with whom I have a doctor/patient relationship and whom I have treated (or with whom I have a doctor/patient relationship and whose medical history I have reviewed and evaluated).

-Name of Patient has had appropriate clinical treatment for gender transition to the new gender (specify new gender male or female).
+Name of Patient has had appropriate clinical treatment for transition to (specify male or female).

 I declare under penalty of perjury under the laws of the United States that the foregoing is true and correct.